topesoul/project1/README.md

     - Used to create the wireframes for the project.

 - [AutoPrefixer](https://autoprefixer.github.io/)
-    - Used to parse my CSS and ass vendor prefixes.
+    - Used to parse my CSS vendor prefixes.

 - [Grammarly](https://www.grammarly.com/)
     - Used to fix the thousands of grammar errors across the project.